 Giancarlo was born and raised in Bronx, New York.
 In 2015, Giancarlo started his undergraduate studies at the Grove School of Engineering at The City College of New York as a chemical engineering major.
 In January 2018, he joined the Eisele research group, where he assists the researchers with lab work.

 Bernabe was born and raised in New York City.
 After a brief year at SUNY Albany, Bernabe decided to transfer back home and attend City College.
-He is currently a sophomore who will graduate in the year 2020 with a degree in Communications: Advertising / Public Relations.
+He is currently a sophomore who plans to graduate in the year 2020 with a degree in Communications: Advertising / Public Relations.
 Transferring back home has led Bernabe to many amazing opportunities, which now includes being an undergraduate research assistant for Dr. Eisele’s research group and website manager.
 He currently leads communication and public relations efforts through the maintenance of the website and video production.
 Bernabe’s current work focuses on the encapsulation of self-assembling light-harvesting nanotubes.